Prickly City by Scott Stantis for July 22, 2009

 3. Missing large

-William Sutton Premium Member about 15 years ago
+William Sutton Premium Member over 15 years ago

 When Nixon killed the space program Isaac Asimov wrote an impassioned piece on why we should continue to fund exploration.
 Besides the countless advances in medicine and technology driven by the moon race he correctly pointed out that we did not spend all that money on the moon–we spent it right here on earth.
 He estimated that Nixon put over 200,000 people out of work with that brilliant move.